Empowering LLM Agents with Geospatial Awareness: Toward Grounded Reasoning for Wildfire Response: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This study bridges the gap between LLMs and the geospatial realities by introducing a Geospatial Awareness Layer that grounds reasoning in structured spatial evidence.
 From minimal wildfire inputs such as hotspot locations and detection dates, GAL retrieves infrastructure, demographic, terrain, and weather information, fuses them into a compact, unit-locked perception script, and pairs them with historical analogs to guide auditable resource decisions.
 Empirical evaluations across California fires show that geospatially grounded agents consistently outperform both physical and LSTM baselines in forecasting daily personnel and cost, exhibiting higher accuracy and stronger temporal stability.
 These findings highlight several key insights.
 First, structured spatial grounding contributes more to performance than model scale, as smaller reasoning models can match larger ones when provided with normalized and semantically organized inputs.
 Second, the integration of spatial and temporal cues within GAL enhances robustness, with perception scripts encoding terrain, exposure, and access, while retrieval-augmented analogs supply historical scale priors that moderate overreaction to noisy or incomplete signals.
 Third, feature attribution reveals that personnel forecasts depend primarily on spread potential and exposure, whereas cost estimation emphasizes accessibility and logistical demand, reflecting real-world operational priorities.
-Beyond the wildfire context, GAL offers a generalizable interface for other hazards such as floods, hurricanes, and earthquakes.
+Beyond the wildfire context, GAL offers a generalizable interface for other hazards such as floods, hurricanes, and earthquakes, aligning with a broader movement toward foundation-model-driven environmental intelligence built on heterogeneous Earth observations and domain-aware reasoning~\citep{yu2025survey}.